modernmt/modernmt/README.md

 ./mmt tune examples/data/dev
 ```

 Example engine will take around 10 minutes.
-Every translation will use the new parameters.
-You are done.
+After the tuning translation requests will use the new parameters.
+No other action required.

 ### MMT distributed (Expert)

 Let's distribute MMT to a second machine.
-Make sure port 8000, 5000 and 5001 are open on the master.
+Make sure port 8000 is open on the master and 5000 and 5001 on both the master and the slave.

 Login into the new machine and run